Jecy2305/IE-PAIDEIA-FRONTEND/README.md

-# Proyecto Front-End para la I.E PAIDEI
+# Proyecto Full-Stack para la I.E PAIDEI

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.